senzhaocode/ScaR/README.md

       perl evaluate.pl --help

   4.2 An example of running:
-      Users have to create a directory that contains outputs from `select_read.pl` for summarizing.
-For instance in "examples" directory, if RCC1_ABHD12B_new folder is not present, `mkdir RCC1_ABHD12B_new && cp -r output RCC1_ABHD12B_new/`, then run `evaluate.pl` as follows.
+      Users have to make a directory that contains outputs from `select_read.pl` for summarizing.
+For instance in "examples" directory, if RCC1_ABHD12B_new folder is not present, `mkdir RCC1_ABHD12B_new && cp -r output RCC1_ABHD12B_new/`, then run `evaluate.pl` as follows:

       perl evaluate.pl